baptistparty/blog/_posts/2024-05-15-Baptists-Religious_Liberty.md

 Preceding and accompanying the task of building our Christian schools, we must keep faithfully and practically in mind our primary task of evangelism, the work of winning souls from sin unto salvation, from Satan unto God.
 This work takes precedence of all other work in the Christian programme.
 Salvation for sinners is through Jesus Christ alone, nor is there any other name or way under heaven whereby they may be saved.
 Our churches, our schools, our religious papers, our hospitals, every organisation and agency of the churches should be kept aflame with the passion of New Testament evangelism.
 Our cities and towns and villages and country places are to echo continually with the sermons and songs of the gospel evangel.
 The people, high and low, rich and poor, the foreigners, all the people are to be faithfully told of Jesus and His great salvation, and entreated to come unto Him to be saved by Him and to become His fellow workers.
 The only sufficient solvent for all the questions in America, individual, social, economic, industrial, financial, political, educational, moral and religious, is to be found in the Saviourhood and Lordship of Jesus Christ.

- “Give is a watchword for the hour, A thrilling word, a word of power; A battle cry, a flaming breath, That calls to conquest or to death; A word to rouse the church from rest, To heed its Master’s high behest, The call is given, Ye hosts, arise; Our watchword is Evangelise!
+“Give is a watchword for the hour,
+   A thrilling word, a word of power;
+A battle cry, a flaming breath,
+  That calls to conquest or to death;
+A word to rouse the church from rest,
+  To heed its Master’s high behest,
+The call is given, Ye hosts, arise;
+  Our watchword is Evangelise!

- “The glad Evangel now proclaim, Through all the earth in Jesus’ name,
+The glad Evangel now proclaim,
+  Through all the earth in Jesus’ name,

-This word is ringing through the skies, Evangelise!
+This word is ringing through the skies,
   Evangelise!
+Evangelise!
-To dying men, a fallen race, Make known the gift of Gospel Grace; The world that now in darkness lies, Evangelise!
+To dying men, a fallen race,
+  Make known the gift of Gospel Grace;
+The world that now in darkness lies,
+  Evangelise!
 Evangelise!”’

 While thus caring for the homeland, we are at the same time to see to it that our programme is co-extensive with Christ’s programme for the whole world.
 The whole world is our field, nor may we, with impunity, dare to be indifferent to any section, however remote, not a whit less than that, and with our plans sweeping the whole earth, we are to go forth with believing faith and obedient service, to seek to bring all humanity, both near and far, to the faith and service of Him who came to be the propitiation for our sins, and not for ours only, but also for the sins of the whole world.

 His commission covers the whole world and reaches to every human being.
 Souls in China, and India, and Japan, and Europe, and Africa, and the islands of the sea, are as precious to Him as souls in the United States.
 By the love we bear our Saviour, by the love we bear our fellows, by the greatness and preciousness of the trust committed to us, we are bound to take all the world upon our hearts and to consecrate our utmost strength to bring all humanity under the sway of Christ’s redeeming love.
-Let us go to such task, saying with the immortal Wesley, “The world is my | parish,” and with him may we also be able to say, “And best of all, God is with us.”
+Let us go to such task, saying with the immortal Wesley, “The world is my parish,” and with him may we also be able to say, “And best of all, God is with us.”

 ## A GLORIOUS DAY